 The following is information regarding school health procedures for dealing with health problems during school hours with regard to illnesses and absences.

-Please keep your child home or the student will be sent home for any of the following:
+Please keep your child home (or do not volunteer at school) or the student will be sent home for any of the following:

 - Temperature of 100 or above.
 Must stay home until fever-free for 24 hours (without the use of fever reducing medication).